-To summarize, we determine the masses of the highest-spin double-heavy tetraquark states $QQ\bar{q}\bar{q}$ with the help of the heavy diquark-antiquark symmetry.
-Then, such reference states are used to derive the masses of their partners with mass splittings in the CMI model.
-We give the results in Tables \ref{table:Tcc coupled channel}, \ref{table:Tccpartners}, \ref{table:bbQQ}, and \ref{table:Tbcqq} and Figs. \ref{fig:cc}-\ref{fig:bc}.
-The double-charm tetraquarks $cc\bar{q}\bar{q}$ ($q=u,d,s$) are entirely higher than their rearrangement decay channels and we do not find a bound state in the systems.
-In the double-bottom systems $bb\bar{q}\bar{q}$, we do not have stable $bb\bar{s}\bar{s}$ states, but have a deep $bb\bar{n}\bar{n}$ bound state ($T_{bb}$) and a shallow $bb\bar{n}\bar{s}$ bound state.
-Their $I(J^P)$ are both $0(1^+)$ and their masses are 10488 MeV ($\approx116$ MeV below the $BB^*$ threshold) and 10671 MeV ($\approx20$ MeV below the $BB_s^*/B_sB^*$ threshold), respectively.
-The $T_{bb}$ mass is very close to that obtained in Ref. \cite{Luo:2017eub} by using the $BB^*$ as the reference state.
-As for the bottom-charm systems $(bc\bar{q}\bar{q})$, no stable $bc\bar{n}\bar{s}$ or $bc\bar{s}\bar{s}$ is found, but one obtains two near-threshold $bc\bar{n}\bar{n}$ states.
-They are the lowest $0(0^+)$ state $T_{bc}$ whose mass is 7167 MeV and the lowest $0(1^{+})$ state with mass 7223 MeV.
-Considering the model uncertainties, it is difficult to draw a conclusion whether they are stable or not.
-From our results, one may conclude that the order of possibility to find a bound $QQ\bar{q}\bar{q}$ tetraquark should be $(cc)<(bc)<(bb)$ and that a bound tetraquark becomes harder to form with the increasing number of strange quarks.
-Because not all the input masses have been measured, we also discuss the constraints on masses of heavy quark hadrons, e.g. $\Xi_{bb}<10308$ MeV and $\Omega_{ccc}<4962$ MeV.
-At present, we obtain $T_{cc}<3965$ MeV, $T_{bb}<10627$ MeV, and $T_{bc}<7199$ MeV for the lowest tetraquark states.
-Of course, whether this is true or not needs future experimental tests.
-We hope that our predictions on double-heavy states are helpful for future investigations.
+In summary, we have determined the masses of the highest-spin double-heavy tetraquark states $QQ\bar{q}\bar{q}$ with the aid of the heavy diquark-antiquark symmetry.
+Thereafter, such reference states were used to derive the masses of their partners with mass splittings in the CMI model.
+We presented the results in Tables \ref{table:Tcc coupled channel}, \ref{table:Tccpartners}, \ref{table:bbQQ}, and \ref{table:Tbcqq} as well as Figs. \ref{fig:cc}-\ref{fig:bc}.
+The double-charm tetraquarks $cc\bar{q}\bar{q}$ ($q=u,d,s$) were significantly higher than their rearrangement decay channels, and we did not find a bound state in the systems.
+In the double-bottom systems $bb\bar{q}\bar{q}$, we did not obtain stable $bb\bar{s}\bar{s}$ states, but observed a deep $bb\bar{n}\bar{n}$ bound state ($T_{bb}$) and a shallow $bb\bar{n}\bar{s}$ bound state.
+Their $I(J^P)$ were both $0(1^+)$, and their masses were 10488 MeV ($\approx116$ MeV below the $\bar{B}\bar{B}^*$ threshold) and 10671 MeV ($\approx20$ MeV below the $\bar{B}\bar{B}_s^*/\bar{B}_s\bar{B}^*$ threshold), respectively.
+The $T_{bb}$ mass is very close to that obtained in Ref. \cite{Luo:2017eub} when $\bar{B}\bar{B}^*$ was used as the reference state.
+For the bottom-charm systems $(bc\bar{q}\bar{q})$, no stable $bc\bar{n}\bar{s}$ or $bc\bar{s}\bar{s}$ was found, but we could obtain two near-threshold $bc\bar{n}\bar{n}$ states.
+These were the lowest $0(0^+)$ state $T_{bc}$, with a mass of 7167 MeV, and the lowest $0(1^{+})$ state, with a mass of 7223 MeV.
+Considering the model uncertainties, it was difficult to draw a conclusion whether or not they were stable.
+From our results, it can be concluded that the order of possibility for finding a bound $QQ\bar{q}\bar{q}$ tetraquark should be $(cc)<(bc)<(bb)$ and that a bound tetraquark becomes more difficult to form with the increasing number of strange quarks.
+Because not all of the input masses were measured, we also discussed the constraints on the masses of heavy quark hadrons, such as $\Xi_{bb}<10308$ MeV and $\Omega_{ccc}<4962$ MeV.
+We obtained $T_{cc}<3965$ MeV, $T_{bb}<10627$ MeV, and $T_{bc}<7199$ MeV for the lowest tetraquark states.
+Of course, whether or not this is true requires future experimental tests.
+We hope that our predictions for double-heavy states will be helpful for future investigations.